Trung Le Nguyen: Accolades

-Nguyen was nominated for a 2021 Eisner Award for Best Writer/Artist.
+Trung was nominated for a 2021 Eisner Award for Best Writer/Artist.
 The Magic Fish won two 2021 Harvey Awards for Book of the Year and Best Children or Young Adult Book.
 It was also named a top book on the American Library Association's Rainbow List in 2021, and was selected as one of the best books of 2020 by The Globe and Mail, the New York Public Library, and Nerdist.